 And despite the huge demand Germany has for foreign working force, some people still feel like the process of working in Germany is a big hassle that’s difficult to get into.
 But today I’m going to disprove that notion by walking you through the entire process step by step:

-Long story short: Germany is short on workers, and this is good news for you.
+A few words about the German working culture and -hours.
+Long story short: Germany thinks that it is short on workers, and this is good news for you.
 This is easily proven by taking a look at just how low the unemployment rate is in Germany.
 The rate as of May 2020 (that’s mid-pandemic) was a measly 3.9%, which is one of the lowest unemployment rates in the world.